Lower bounds on the measure of the support of positive and negative parts of trigonometric polynomials: Generalizations.

 with $a_{-d} = \overline{a_d}$, whose coefficients, in addition, satisfy

 For every $z \in \mathbb{T}^m$ and $d \in D$

 thus

-So if we add $g$ to $f$ the sign of our function could change only on the set $E_N$, whose Lebesgue measure is lesser than $\varepsilon$, and, consequently, $\rho_-(f)$ would be changed at most by $\varepsilon$.
+So if we add $g$ to $f$ the sign of our function could change only on the set $E_N$, whose Lebesgue measure is lesser than $\varepsilon$, and, consequently, $\rho_-(f)$ would change at most by $\varepsilon$.
 This shows that $\rho_-(f)$ is continuous at every non-zero $f$. \end{proof}

 Continuous function on a compact set attains its minimum value, and thus the following definition makes sense